 Do not use the gearshift selector in place of the parking brake.
-Always set the parking brake fully AND make sure the gearshift selector is in R (Reverse) for vehicles equipped with manual transmission or N (Neutral) for vehicles with automatic transmission.
+Always set the parking brake fully AND make sure the gearshift selector is in R (Reverse) for vehicles equipped with manual transmission, P (Park) (if equipped) or N (Neutral) for vehicles with automatic transmission.
+Use of wheel chocks is also recommended in hilly or off-road usage.